STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 5.1 Full information

 You voluntarily give us any information we reasonably require for the purposes of this contract.
 The information must be correct, and you must not mislead or deceive us in relation to any information provided to us.
-As electricity supply is an important service that should be transacted by you, you agree and understand that we require your complete and accurate information from you (including your personal data) and it is reasonable for us to collect the same in order to identify you to a high degree of fidelity for the purposes of this contract.
+As electricity supply is an important service that should be transacted by you, you agree and understand that we require your complete and accurate information (including your personal data), and it is reasonable for us to collect the same in order to identify you with a high degree of fidelity for the purposes of this contract.

 5.2 Updating information

-You must tell us promptly if any of the information that you have provided to us changes, including changes (if any) to if your billing address changes.
-Should the use of your premises be, or become solely for the purposes of running a business, you will need to inform us immediately because a different set of terms and conditions shall apply accordingly and your premises will need to be installed with an AMI meter.
+You must tell us promptly if any of the information that you have provided to us changes, including changes to your billing address and mobile number.
+Should the use of your premises be or become solely for the purposes of running a business, you will need to inform us immediately because a different set of terms and conditions shall apply accordingly and your premises will need to be installed with an AMI meter.

 5.3 Use of your information